What’s this for?

 Idek, I just thought it’d be perfect when designing the logo.

-What does ‘pips’ mean?
+What does ‘pips’ even mean?

 Hey Vsauce, Michael here!